30 point checklist for Powerful Landing pages

 - Use keywords in the domain name.
 This will help to direct people towards your site.

-- Use these keywords in the image description (alternate text) as well.
+- Use these keywords in the image description (alternate text).

 Keywords Everywhere are just one of the many tools available to find keywords to help optimize your landing page.